felleg/felleg.gitlab.io-backup/content/reads/read-90-letters-on-ethics.md

 # Review

+On a faithful day, I was scrolling on YouTube, possible looking for book suggestions, when I came across [this video](https://www.youtube.com/watch?v=g3JX9Xbncx0) about a user starting a philosophy book club.
+I was intrigued.
+I became influenced.
+And I ended up buying the book in question: *Letters on Ethics*, from the Roman philosopher Seneca.

+I don't know how to feel about that.
+I guess I now realize I am easily being influenced because I look for answers to age old problems: Who am I?
+What is my purpose?
+How should I live my life?

+The reason I chose to read this book is because I was influenced into it by someone who seemed to have his life in order.
+The stranger on the video said that this book greatly influenced his life and pushed him in the right direction.
+Thus, I couldn't resist.
+I had to know what kind of wisdom philosophers from 2,000 years could teach me.
+What is timeless wisdom?
+What could I learn from that?

+Seneca is a philosopher from the Stoic school of thought, which is making a comeback in 2024 thanks to popular authors like Ryan Holiday.
+I suppose that the existential crisis my generation is going through has a lot to do with that.
+We are despaired because the faith of the world seems uncertain, we have financial stress, and we seem to have forgotten how to relate with one another.
+Many of us are looking for easy answers where there are none, and thus when someone tells us "Death awaits you, here is how to prepare for it," we tend to listen.
+At least, that's the case for me.

+So I read this big book, which is 500 pages long.
+It is a lengthy read, but it is surprisingly easy to get into.
+The idea Seneca had when writing this was brilliant: he would write letters to his friend Lucilius, and these would become the chapters of his book.
+The concept works because the letters are written as much for Lucilius as they are for the reader of the book, i.e. me.
+When Seneca tells that he is proud of Lucilius because of the progress he is making in his way of thinking, it feels like Seneca is praising the reader directly.
+It is quite touching.

+In the star quotes below, I did my best to highlight what subjects are being discussed in the book using hashtags, and here are the top 20 subjects I could identify:

+1. virtue
+1. fortune
+1. fear
+1. wealth
+1. death
+1. courage
+1. happiness
+1. wisdom
+1. poverty
+1. learning
+1. time
+1. pleasure
+1. loss
+1. life
+1. joy
+1. freedom
+1. desire
+1. will
+1. study
+1. self

+As you can see, these are indeed timeless topics that apply to the human condition, no matter your age, your sex, your ethnicity, your social status, etc. Virtue tops this list, as it is a concept that Seneca comes back to time and time again.
+According to him, virtue is the only way to achieve true lasting happiness.

 - The Stoic doctrine has the unfortunate capacity to support the status quo.
 - "I will send you the books themselves, and I will annotate them too,